gaapt/gaapt.github.io/_posts/2017-10-30-On-technological-discussions.md

 In the meanwhile, few and fortuitous engineers, aware of those feverish words or not, build and iterate, possessed by small yet brightful chunks of technic truth.
 And, in doing so, a small but further stage of technical evolution is reached.

-There exists no possibility of discussion of a path, of a better solution, of an answer.
+There exists no possibility of discussion of a path, of a better solution, of an answer to questions from a clearly distinct and distant phenomenology.

 There only exists the recognition of technology, at its own ontology, existence, historicity.

-There is no willfull creation in this process.

 There is recognition, analysis, acknoledgment, remembrance, embracement.
 Choose a word.

+But there is no willfull strings or spades capable of forcing a given direction the autonomous and behemothic vehicle that rides itself.

-As technology is never an object of oneself.
+And as such, technology is never an object of oneself.

 One is irrespectively the object of technology.